 Fishing games are not deep strategy titles.
 They live and die on feedback.
 A hit should feel like a hit.
 Coins, flashes, score changes, or little bursts of motion all help.
 If that response is late or weak, the loop starts feeling hollow even if the art looks nice.

-This is one reason I like mode pages that show a slightly different mood around the same core game.
-Ocean Hunter feels sharper because the framing nudges you toward a more aggressive rhythm, while the underlying feedback still stays readable.
+This is one reason I like route pages that shift the mood around the same core game.
+Ocean Hunter feels sharper because the framing nudges you toward quicker reads and prediction shots, while the underlying feedback still stays readable.

 4. Variety matters, even in a small site